-During marriage ceremony wearing of ivory, bangles are must for the bride in some regions of the country.
+During the marriage ceremony wearing ivory, bangles are a must for the bride in some regions of the country.
 For example, in Rajasthan also, ivory bangles form a part of bridal jewelry.
 Other than bangles, an ivory pendant that is attached to a necklace or earring is quite popular in India.

 Jadau Jewellery forms one of the major examples of high skilled craftsmanship that was brought into India by Mughals.
 Historically speaking, the tradition of Jadau work has been in practice in the states of Rajasthan and Gujarat since the Mughal era.

 Jadau jewelry is also called engraved jewelry and is unique and a kind in itself.
-Considered to be a traditional jewelry of India, it is used in many traditional and auspicious occasions, like marriages and festival celebrations.
+Considered to be traditional jewelry of India, it is used in many traditional and auspicious occasions, like marriages and festival celebrations.

 Lac jewelry, also known as lacquer jewelry, originated in Rajasthan and has gained considerable popularity in India today.
 Lac jewelry is available in versatile designs, which add to its beauty.
 Among the various items in lac jewelry, the bangles need a special mention.